-We served up slices of the Chocolate Cake and Carrot Cake to close friends, neighbors and even the staff at my doctor’s office – likely none of which follow a dairy-free, let alone vegan diet – and the positive responses were unanimous.
+We served up slices of the Chocolate Cake and Carrot Cake to close friends, neighbors and even the staff at my doctor’s office.
+None of which follow a dairy-free, let alone vegan diet, and the positive responses were unanimous.
 I disclosed to all that the cakes weren’t baked in my kitchen, so there was no need for false praise.
-But even so, all we heard were gushes of praise, and not a one questioned that they were anything different from “normal” bakery cakes.
+But even so, all we heard were gushes of praise!
+Not a one questioned that they were anything different from “normal” bakery cakes.

 The Chocolate Cake was rich and quite moist, yet spot on “cakey” with a mild semi-sweet chocolate flavor to appeal to youthful palates and sophisticated tastes alike.
 Admittedly (I’ll probably get some hate email for this), I’m not a fan of chocolate cake.
 I still enjoyed it, but mostly because of the frosting.
 Milky, super-sweet and with the slight heft of homemade (versus those horrible, bland, airy bakery icings), the addictive frosting served double duty, not only acting as a necessary topper, but also locking in moisture.

 Ingredients: batter [unenriched flour, water, sugar, canol oil, vinegar, cocoa powder, vanilla, baking soda (sodium bicarbonate), salt, coffee], frosting [sugar, Tofutti (water,